Where to Place Humidifier for Plants: 3 to 6 Feet

 Therefore, most people say that 4 to 6 feet is a good distance.
 Since you do not want your plants to inhale too much mist, by the time the mist travels from the source to cover 6 feet, it will have dissipated some.

-Use a humidifier for your plants during winter
+2. It helps your plants during winter

 Another reason why you need to humidify your indoor plants is that they will not thrive when the air in your house is too dry.